gramian/numerical-schemer.xyz/_posts/2022-07-20-matrico-f64vector.md

 ## `matrico`'s Double-Precision Flonum Vector `f64vector` Module

-For `matrico`, the basic homogeneous vector support of the included [`srfi-4`](https://gramian.github.io/numerical-schemer.xyz/2022/07/13/chicken-srfi4.html) module needs to expanded to provide basic functional tools, such as "map" and "reduce" functions.
+For `matrico`, the basic homogeneous vector support of the included [`srfi-4`](https://gramian.github.io/numerical-schemer.xyz/2022/07/13/chicken-srfi4.html) module needs to be expanded to provide basic functional tools, such as "map" and "reduce" functions.
 I limit myself to the `f64vector` variant of homogeneous vectors, as this type will be a basis for `matrico`'s matrix type.
-This module imports the [`fpmath`](https://gramian.github.io/numerical-schemer.xyz/2022/07/08/matrico-fpmath.html) module, solely for its `fp*+` function which is needed for the implemented dot product function.
+This module imports the [`fpmath`](https://gramian.github.io/numerical-schemer.xyz/2022/07/08/matrico-fpmath.html) module, solely for its `fp*+` function which is needed for the implemented dot product function (`f64vector-dot` see below).
 However, in the future, once `(chicken flonum)` provides `fp*+` natively and former versions don't need to be supported, i.e. Ubuntu LTS repositories feature a CHICKEN including `fp*+`, `fpmath` can be removed from the list of imports.
 As this module is useless without the `(chicken srfi-4)` module, it is reexported.